UCLA Radio is an entirely student run radio station. We broadcast all day, every day from a secret cave in Ackerman Student Union.

 The Art & Design department is focused primarily on creating and maintaining UCLA Radio's aesthetic and visual brand.
 Some responsibilities include, but aren’t limited to, merchandise design, social media, posters and other graphics needed throughout the station.
 Joining the department is a great way to gain experience in adobe photoshop and illustrator, marketing, and creative collaboration.
 Although preferred, you do not need prior experience in art or design to join this department, just have good ideas!Closed

-Promotions serves to promote events in the Los Angeles area and in turn promote UCLA Radio at these events.
-In the promotions department, we expect you to be in the front lines: tabling at various events in Los Angeles, creating promotional proposals to send out to event coordinators and creating contests for ticket giveaways.Closed
+Promotions serves to promote events in the Los Angeles area and, in turn, promote UCLA Radio at these events.
+In the promotions department, we expect you to be in the front lines: researching which shows we'd like to promote, scheduling and coordinating on-air and social media ticket giveaways, tabling at various events in Los Angeles, and creating promotional proposals to send out to event coordinators.Closed

 One of UCLARADIO's larger departments, Productions is made up of both the grunts and the sound-artists of our station.
 We train members in audio production and live sound, and, once generally certified as A-OK, members accept tasks based on their availability and interest.
 Sometimes the work is physically draining (like when live bands come in; this task requires mic setup, plugging in and moving amps around and that junk), and sometimes its mind-numbing (like when editing long sound files; this task requires some time in front of the computer, bumping around Audacity).
 But actually both of those examples also display the magic of productions- that in each task, one can find and explore a back-end aesthetic sensibility.
 What makes a band sound good on air?
 Mic placement, mixing skills, a touch of reverb, guitar 1 panned left and guitar 2 panned right... and what makes a soundcloud-piece/interview shine online?
 Fading in music, dropping some subtle sound effects, lining up the emotional drop just right...
 There's an oft-forgotten wonder present in this work! ~Follow https://soundcloud.com/ucla-radio for a taste~Closed